mmagyar/declarapi/integrationTests/TEST_SCENARIOS.md

 - *DONE* Authenticated user, without permissions can get it's own posted items by text search
 - *DONE* Authenticated user, without permissions can't get records posted by another user, in either by id, by id array or text search
 - *DONE* Authorized user with permission can get all records posted by other users
+- Text search does not return records that the user should not access

 ### PATCH and PUT
  - *DONE* Same with plain authentication